hyperledger-bevel/bevel-operator-fabric/website-docs/docs/channel-management/getting-started.md

 - Peer organizations
 - Orderer organizations

+The role of the FabricMainChannel is to manage the channel configuration, you can think of it as the "founder" of the channel.

 ### FabricFollowerChannel

 This resource joins the channel and manages the channel configuration, including:

 - Anchor peers
 - Peers to join
+- Revocation list

+The role of the FabricFollowerChannel is to join the channel and manage the channel configuration, you can think of it as organizations that will be joining the channel.

 ### Wallet

+> **Note:** The recommended way to manage identities is to use the FabricIdentity resource.
+For more information about identity management, see the [Identity Management](../security/revoke-identities.md) section.

 For every resource we need a wallet to interact with the network.